 MPW offers a variety of services to support an individual's goals, choices, and priorities including but not limited to:

-- Personal Assistance: Help with tasks a person cannot do on his or her own due to an intellectual or developmental disability including bathing, dressing, grooming, light housework, laundry, and meal planning and preparation
+- Personal Care: Help with tasks a person cannot do on his or her own due to an intellectual or developmental disability including bathing, dressing, grooming, light housework, laundry, and meal planning and preparation

 - Occupational, Physical, and Speech Therapy: These services are only offered to individuals older than 21.